MaximeLionel/DigitalDesignAndComputerArchitectureRISC-VEdition/2 Combinational Logic Design.md

 		* 6 nodes: nodes A, B, and C are inputs.
 Y and Z are outputs. n1 is an internal node between E1 and E3.
 * Digital circuits are classified as **combinational** or **sequential**:
 	* A combinational circuit’s outputs depend only on the current values of the inputs.
-		* combines the current input values to compute the output.
+		* It combines the current input values to compute the output.
+		* A combinational circuit is memoryless.
 	* A sequential circuit’s outputs depend on both current and previous values of the inputs.
-		* depends on the input sequence
+		* It depends on the input sequence.
+		* A sequential circuit has memory.